cptfrankdatank/engagement-scripts/README.md

 ```
 -> run init script
   -> name project
-  -> define scope
     -> builds dir structure for your environment
+    -> copies scripts from tools/ to the phase directories
+    -> generates nmap scans that are copied to phase-1
   -> Phase-1
-    -> uses the scope provided, additionally you can add more hostnames to increase your scope here
+    -> define scope by adding ip/hostname(s) separated by a newline to the targets file
-    -> Generates nmap scans to run in Phase-1
+    -> run nmap scans by executing ./xxx-master.sh
-      -> Results save in a unified manner in ProjectName/results/nmap/hostname
+      -> Results save in a unified manner in ProjectName/results/nmap/scantype
+      -> run ./parse-nmap.sh to view results
   -> Phase-2
-    -> define domains
+    -> define domains by adding url(s) separated by a newline to the domains file
-    -> Generates gobuster campaigns to run in Phase-2
+    -> generates gobuster campaigns for each domain supplied
       -> Results save in a unified manner in ProjectName/results/dirfuzz/webaddress/wordlist
+      -> run ./parse-dirfuzz.sh to view results
-  -> Parse Results
+  -> Parsing Results
     -> Ability to get an overview of all findings
     -> Fine tune by sorting options
     -> Fine tune by selecting only X IP address, or X web address, etc